Active Learning for Planet Habitability Classification under Extreme Class Imbalance: Discussion

-From an astrophysical perspective, the results reinforce the view that habitability assessment is inherently multivariate and cannot be reduced to simple thresholding on individual parameters.
-The substantial overlap between potentially habitable and non-habitable planets in marginal feature distributions (Figure \ref{fig:features}) explains why uncertainty-driven AL is particularly effective: planets near the decision boundary are both common and informative, and querying them accelerates learning.
-The dominance of equilibrium temperature, incident stellar flux, and ESI in both SHAP and permutation importance analyses suggests that the models largely recover physically meaningful relationships already encoded---implicitly or explicitly---in habitability heuristics.
+From an astrophysical perspective, the results primarily reflect the structure of the underlying catalog definitions rather than independent physical inference.
+The substantial overlap between potentially habitable and non-habitable planets in marginal feature distributions (Figure~\ref{fig:features}) explains why uncertainty-driven AL is particularly effective: planets near the decision boundary are both common and informative, and querying them accelerates learning.
+The dominance of equilibrium temperature, incident stellar flux, and ESI in both SHAP and permutation importance analyses suggests that the models largely recover relationships already encoded---implicitly or explicitly---in the HWC labeling scheme.
 However, the presence of secondary contributions from orbital eccentricity, system distance, and planetary bulk properties indicates that the classifier integrates multiple weak signals rather than relying on a single proxy.
-This behavior is desirable in a prioritization context, where incomplete or uncertain measurements are the norm.
-Importantly, the AL framework demonstrated here does not attempt to redefine habitability.
-Instead, it provides a principled mechanism for prioritizing planets that are ambiguous under current catalog definitions.
-In this sense, AL aligns naturally with observational practice: it identifies targets where additional data are most likely to refine scientific understanding, rather than reinforcing already well-separated cases.
+An additional insight arises from the negligible impact of orbital eccentricity on classification performance (Section~\ref{subsec:res-ml}).
+Although eccentricity is physically relevant to long-term climate variability and habitability, its exclusion from the feature set does not measurably degrade model performance.
+This behavior suggests that, within the adopted feature set, the information carried by eccentricity is largely redundant with flux- and temperature-based parameters, which already encode the dominant effects of orbital geometry on planetary irradiation.
+Importantly, this result should not be interpreted as indicating that eccentricity is physically unimportant, but rather that its predictive contribution is subsumed by other features under the present heuristic labeling scheme and data constraints.
+This behavior is desirable in a prioritization context, where incomplete, uncertain, or partially redundant measurements are the norm, and robust performance depends on the model's ability to extract information from the most informative features while remaining insensitive to less predictive or noisier parameters.
+In addition, tree-based ensemble methods outperform neural networks in this setting, likely due to their robustness to heterogeneous feature scales and limited positive samples.